Immerse yourself in UC Berkeley

 - The Environmental Design Archives, one of the nation’s leading archives of architectural and landscape plans and drawings

-- Computer-aided design and manufacturing technology in CED’s advanced digital fabrication laboratory, as well as traditional wood and metal fabrication shop
+- Computer-aided design and manufacturing technology in CED’s advanced digital fabrication laboratory, as well as traditional wood and metal training in the fabrication shop

-$19,500 per semester Includes international student fee, course fees, health insurance, orientation, student advising, final transcript, completion certificate and selected UC Berkeley - Environmental Design enhancements.
+$19,500 per semester includes international student fees, course fees, health insurance, orientation, student advising, the final transcript, completion certificate and selected UC Berkeley - Environmental Design enhancements.

 TOEFL: 90 (iBT) or